1 goal; build a Labyrinth and Medicine Wheel for outdoor meditation. Nature rejuvenates and inspires us. In January I participated in a Labyrinth Teacher's Training and Tending Workshop in the cities. I was inspired again to build and then share to the public in the fall.

 # 2 goal: continue building gardens, introducing more native plants and trees.
 Tending our berry and fruit trees.

 # 3 goal: facilitate and promote creative personal expression in art.
-Our cottage studio "Desire Line Studio" is a space to share this venture.
+The cottage has the space to share this venture.

 # 4 goal: build walking trails and resting spaces for painting and sketching.